silvacms/documentation/source/silva/development_guidelines.rst

       $ svn co extension/tag/extension_name-version release
       $ cd release

-6. In that checkout, edit ``setup.py`` and remove the dev marker from the version.
+6. In the checkout, edit ``setup.py`` and remove the dev marker from the version.

-7. Commit those changes (this is the *one* exception to the rule that you should never check in anything on a tag.):
+7. Commit these changes (this is the *one* exception to the rule that you should never check in anything on a tag.):

    .. code-block:: sh